 On March 20, 2014, we completed a private offering of 19,040,366 shares of our common stock to Intrexon, our majority shareholder.
 The net proceeds from this offering were approximately \$9.7 million.
 For a discussion of the impact of this offering on our capitalization and balance sheet, see Item 10.
 "Recent Sales of Unregistered Securities."
-After giving effect to the offering, we had \$8.6 million of available cash and cash equivalents at June 30, 2014.
+We had \$6.9 million of available cash and cash equivalents at September 30, 2014.